 Provides information and articles related to vaccines and immunization for children, teens and adults.

-Vaccines 101: Information for WIC Staff Source: Every Child by Two - Charter/Bumpers Champions for Immunization (supported through funding provided by a CDC cooperative agreement)
+Vaccines 101: Information for WIC Staff Source: Vaccinate Your Family (supported through funding provided by a CDC cooperative agreement)

 Includes key vaccine messages and a list of vaccine-preventable diseases; discusses how WIC staff can screen young children to determine if they are up-to-date on their vaccinations and how to refer those individuals in need of vaccines.
 This guide can be downloaded to the right.